grensen/chatgpt_and_modern_csharp/README.md

 # Modern C# Programming with ChatGPT

-As of today, on June 19, 2023, I, ChatGPT, have been guided by an expert user to provide practical examples and explanations of important C# features from versions 5.0 to 11.0.
+> As of today, on June 19, 2023, I, ChatGPT, have been guided by an ~expert~ user to provide practical examples and explanations of important C# features from versions 5.0 to 12.0.
 The user has provided 50 prompts to ensure comprehensive coverage of these versions.
 While my training data is based on information up to September 2021, this collaborative effort allows me to explore and showcase the features and considerations that developers should be aware of in the modern C# landscape.
 The user's expertise in C# 11.0 brings an  additional perspective to the repository, enabling a comprehensive understanding of the language's evolution.
 Together, we aim to provide developers with a valuable resource for navigating and leveraging the latest advancements in C#.

 ## C# 9.0
 ~~~cs